Philanthropy & Tikkun Olam

 Why she matters

 Fraidy Reiss belongs here because she did one of the hardest things reformers can do.
-She transformed a private violation into public leverage without letting the institution become abstracted from the people it serves.
+She transformed a private violation into public pressure without letting the institution become abstracted from the people it serves.

 Her work remains grounded in escape, legal help, and survivor protection.
 At the same time, it reaches legislatures, universities, media organizations, and international forums.
 That span is the achievement.